- Written by Dr.Mehmet Demircioglu

 The crown also changes dramatically with hair length.
 Very short hair in the crown may reveal scalp even when there are many growing hairs.
 Slightly longer hair can create more layering and make the same area look stronger.

-Another issue is expectation.
-Some patients believe a crown transplant should recreate teenage density.
-That is rarely the right goal, especially when donor supply must also protect the frontal area and future needs.
+Expectation also matters.
+A crown transplant should rarely be planned as a return to teenage density, especially when donor supply must also protect the frontal area and future needs.

-From a surgical point of view, the crown is a strategic decision.
-If the patient uses too many grafts there too early, he may have fewer options later when the front or mid scalp needs support.
+Practically, the crown is a strategic decision.
+If too many grafts are used there too early, there may be fewer options later when the front or mid-scalp needs support.

 What should I do between month four and month eight?

-Between month four and month eight, the most useful thing is not panic.
-It is consistent follow up.
-Take clear monthly photos, keep the scalp healthy, and avoid aggressive styling or harsh cosmetic decisions that make the area look worse.
+Between month four and month eight, the useful work is steady follow-up.
+Take clear monthly photos, keep the scalp healthy, and avoid harsh styling, heavy cosmetic products, or using hair fibers too early if they make you rub, scrub, or inspect the area more.

 If medication was part of your plan, do not change it randomly during this emotional period.
-My article about medication before a hair transplant explains why native hair stability can affect the final appearance around transplanted hairs.
+Native hair stability can affect the final appearance around transplanted hairs.
+That same judgment applies to medication before a hair transplant.

-Between month four and month eight, the hair usually gains more length and calibre.
-Some patients see a major change around month six.
+Between month four and month eight, the hair usually gains more length and caliber.
+Some people see a major change around month six.
 Others improve more gradually toward month nine or month twelve.

-I also advise patients not to schedule a repair too early unless there is a serious complication or an obvious technical problem.
+Do not schedule a repair too early unless there is a serious complication or an obvious technical problem.
+Month four may justify documentation and a careful review; it usually should not justify a repair deposit or a second surgery plan.
 A premature repair plan can lead to unnecessary donor use and emotional decision making.

 The better approach is to document, wait, and reassess at meaningful milestones.
-For many patients, the story at month four is not the final story.
+For many people, the story at month four is not the final story.

 During this period, scalp health matters.
-Treat dandruff, irritation, or folliculitis appropriately under medical guidance.
-A clean and calm scalp makes follow up easier and reduces unnecessary worry.
+Treat dandruff or irritation, and ask for guidance if folliculitis-like bumps appear.
+A clean, quiet scalp makes follow-up easier and reduces unnecessary worry.

-Nutrition, sleep, smoking habits, and general health also influence how a patient feels during recovery.
+Nutrition, sleep, smoking habits, and general health also influence how you feel during recovery.
 They may not magically create graft growth, but poor general habits can make healing and anxiety worse.

-I also advise patients not to compare every week.
-Hair grows slowly, and weekly comparison often creates the illusion of no progress.
-Monthly comparison is more honest.
+Weekly comparison is usually too tight.
+Hair grows slowly, and weekly checking often creates the illusion of no progress.
+Monthly comparison is more realistic.

 When should I talk to my surgeon about a possible repair or second session?